The DNA that makes up the human genome can be subdivided

 into information bytes called genes.
 Each gene encodes a unique protein that performs a specialized function in

 the cell.
-The human
+The human genome contains about 21,000 genes.

 Cells use the two-step process of transcription